 A full year has passed since the Grey sisters’ hasty departure from Vulturu, and Bayou Oaks Mansion is finally fit to receive visitors.
-Taïga has spent all her vacations in Italy or in Champs-sur-Sauloise with Granny, her mother, Rowan and Leonardo, but with a completely repaired roof, new plumbing and no sight of maleficent ghosts, she is coming home for Christmas.
+Taïga has spent all her vacations in Italy with Granny, her mother, Rowan and Leonardo, until now.
+But with a completely repaired roof, new plumbing and no maleficent ghosts in sight, she is coming home for Christmas.
 The last renovations are done, and it has been two full days of blissful silence.
 No more hammering, sawing or swearing…

 When the doorbell rings one crisp morning, Granny is not surprised.
 It must surely be one of the workers who has forgotten something.
 But she opens the door on a total stranger on the doorstep, with an inert Tramp in his arms.